2011–12 Hereford United F.C. season

-The 2011–12 season was the 91st competitive season of Hereford United Football Club, third consecutive season in League Two and 31st overall in the Football League.
-The club also competed in the FA Cup, FA Trophy and Football League Trophy.
+The 2011–12 season was the 91st competitive season of Hereford United Football Club, their third consecutive season in League Two, and 31st overall in the Football League.
+The club also competed in the FA Cup, League Cup, and Football League Trophy.
 The season covers the period from 1 June 2011 to 31 May 2012.

 Season summary

 Hereford began the league season with just one win in their first twelve matches, including heavy home defeats to Morecambe, Macclesfield Town, and Gillingham.
 In the League Cup, a 1–0 victory over League One side Brentford in the first round earned a visit to Premier League outfit Aston Villa; the Bulls resisted 80 minutes of pressure before succumbing to a 2–0 defeat.
 Stuart Fleetwood, Hereford's top goalscorer in the 2010–11 season, was sold to Conference side Luton Town on 1 September 2011.

 Three consecutive victories in October, which featured veteran defender Andy Todd in his short spell with the Bulls, proved to be Hereford's best run of form in an otherwise lacklustre campaign.
 Blackpool loanee Tom Barkhuizen was the Bulls' top goalscorer, having extended his loan spell at Edgar Street from its initial planned finish in January through to the end of the campaign.

 Despite a 3–2 home victory over Torquay United in the final game of the season, results elsewhere confirmed Hereford's 23rd-placed finish and relegation to the Conference on 5 May 2012.
 The Whites would not return to the Football League before the club's liquidation in December 2014.